-Both Donepezil and Rivastigmine have strong evidence for improving memory and learning following an ABI (Khateb, Ammann, Annoni, & Diserens, 2005; Masanic, Bayley, VanReekum, & Simard, 2001; Morey, Cilo, Berry, & Cusick, 2003; Silver et al., 2006; Silver et al., 2009; Zhang, Plotkin, Wang, Sandel, & Lee, 2004).
-Both drugs have been seen to significantly improve learning and memory, and additionally improve attention and executive functioning in ABI populations.
+Both Donepezil and Rivastigmine have strong evidence for improving memory and learning following an ABI (Khateb et al., 2005; Masanic et al., 2001; Morey et al., 2003; Silver et al., 2006; Silver et al., 2009; Zhang et al., 2004).
+In ABI populations, they significantly improved learning and memory, as well as attention and executive functioning.
 However, common side-effects of acetylcholinesterase inhibitors are nausea, vomiting, diarrhea, and anorexia, and should be strongly considered if patients are already at risk of malnutrition.